ccp84/c25k/README.md

 ## Future Features

 * Adding a 'completed' flag to runners' profiles which can be toggled by a group leader once they have completed the course.
 This will allow for a database of course alumni.
-* Adding run categories so that new course participants can follow the structure of the next 9 week course, whilst graduates could have progression runs available to them for further onwards support.
+* Adding run categories so that new course participants can follow the structure of the next 9-week course, whilst graduates could have progression runs available to them for further onward support.
-* Further separating the functionality for a whole club approach to encorporate half/marathon training, Sunday Long Run group, cross contry team, etc to all have their own filters.
+* Further separating the functionality for a whole club approach to incorporate half/marathon training, Sunday Long Run group, cross country team, etc to all have their own filters.
-* Ability for leaders to add messages onto the front screen of the app incase of run cancellations so that runners could check for updates before setting out to a training session that may no longer be running, or may have changed location.
+* The ability for leaders to add messages onto the front screen of the app in case of run cancellations so that runners could check for updates before setting out to a training session that may no longer be running, or may have changed location.
-* Auto delete of past runs so that anything prior to 'today' does not appear on the system.
+* Auto delete of past runs so that anything before 'today' does not appear on the system.

 ## Testing